GLOBAL MARKETS-Stocks slip on worries about economic growth, Europe

 “Economic momentum is trending lower,” said Sharon Stark, chief fixed income strategist at Sterne Agee & Leach in Birmingham, Alabama.
 “Traders are preparing for another round of quantitative easing after three straight months of below-consensus jobs growth.”

-Crude oil prices climbed as a strike by workers and a planned lockout by companies threatened to completely shut Norway’s crude oil production.
+Crude oil prices climbed 2 .0 percent as a strike by workers and a planned lockout by companies threatened to completely shut Norway’s crude oil production.

 Brent rose $2.04 to $110.23 a barrel and U.S. crude settled up $1.54 at $85.99.